Professional wrestling strikes: Legsweep

+Sweeping kick

+In this variation of the legsweep the wrestler kicks one or both of the opponents legs to "sweep them off their feet", usually while either running towards the opponent or if the opponent is running towards them.
+Noam Dar uses this variant.

 Mule kick

 While facing away from a charging opponent, the wrestler bends down and pushes out one foot, striking the opponent with the bottom of it.
 A double mule kick variation is usually done with the wrestler facing away from the opponent, bending over and making a handstand.
 If acrobatically inclined, the wrestler can then roll forward, back into a standing position.
-Sometimes done in a corner, the wrestler takes hold on the top rope and kicks backwards with both legs to the opponent, hitting with both soles.
+Sometimes done in a corner, the wrestler takes hold on the top rope and kicks backward with both legs to the opponent, hitting with both soles.

 Savate kick

 The most commonly used savate kick in wrestling is the Chassé jambe arriére, a piston-action kick to an opponent's head or chin.
 This kick is often confused with the Superkick, but it can be differentiated for it is performed from an upright stance with the rear foot, instead of the lead foot.
-Miro used a jumping version as a finishing move, calling it the Machka Kick.
+Rusev used a jumping version as a finishing move, calling it the Machka Kick.

 Toe kick

 This kick, used by almost all wrestlers, is appealed just for show or as a setup for a hold or throw.
-The most common way to perform this attack is known as snap kick and sees the wrestler striking the opponent upwards in the midsection or stomach to bend the opponent over.
+The most common way to perform this attack is known as snap kick and sees the wrestler striking the opponent upward in the midsection or stomach to bend the opponent over.
 Another variation sees the wrestler holding back their own foot with one hand, taking it up their side or lower back and releasing it, striking a bent over opponent in the back of the head.

 This maneuver can be differentiated from any other kick noting that it is always performed striking with the point of the foot-instep-shin area.

 Backflip kick

 Also known as the Péle kick after the association football player, the attacker performs a standing back flip while having their back to the opponent.
 The attacker then hits the opponent in the head with one or both legs, with the wrestler usually landing on hands and feet facing downward.
-Popularized by AJ Styles.
+Popularized by AJ Styles and also by Jinsei Shinzaki which he calls it Rinne.
 There are many variations of this maneuver since it can be performed from a backroll, a corkscrew, a handspring or a handstand.

 Corner backflip kick

-This variation, also known as tiger wall flip and popularized by Satoru Sayama, sees an opponent propped up in the corner as an attacking wrestler charges towards them, running up the ropes (beside the opponent), or in some cases, up the opponent, and, as they reach the top, kicking off the opponent's chest to perform a backflip so the wrestler lands on their hands and feet.
+This variation, also known as tiger wall flip and popularized by Satoru Sayama, sees an opponent propped up in the corner as an attacking wrestler charges toward them, running up the ropes (beside the opponent), or in some cases, up the opponent, and, as they reach the top, kicking off the opponent's chest to perform a backflip so the wrestler lands on their hands and feet.